napatprasertwaree/machine_learning_projects/recommender_system/README.md

 A key advantage of content-based filtering is its ability to diversify recommendations effectively.
 Since this approach is based on the attributes of items rather than solely on user interactions, it allows for a broader exploration of available options.
 This is particularly effective for recommending movies within specific genres and can extend to diverse industries, supporting businesses in encouraging users to explore new products and services.
 In this project, both recommender systems will be utilized to enhance performance.

 ## Key Features
-- **Explicit and Implicit Feedback Integration**: Handles explicit feedback for precise user preferences and implicit feedback to infer potential interests.
+- **Explicit Feedback Integration**: Handles explicit feedback for precise user preferences.
 - **Diversity and Serendipity**: Provides varied and unexpected recommendations to improve user engagement.
 - **Meta-Level Hybrid Approach**: Combines the strengths of content-based filtering and collaborative filtering for more accurate predictions.
 - **Comparison with SVD**: Evaluates the performance of the hybrid system against a standard SVD approach, highlighting the benefits of the hybrid model in sparse data environments.